gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Address...
 73B7H

-This is the "MOTOR" statement handler.
-If no operand is present control transfers to the STMOTR standard routine with FFH in register A. If the "OFF" token (EBH) follows control transfers with 00H in register A. If the "ON" token (95H) follows control transfers with 01H in register A.
+This is the "`MOTOR`" statement handler.
+If no operand is present control transfers to the [STMOTR](#stmotr) standard routine with FFH in register A. If the "`OFF`" token (EBH) follows control transfers with 00H in register A. If the "`ON`" token (95H) follows control transfers with 01H in register A.

 <a name="73cah"></a><a name="sound"></a>

     Address...
 73CAH

-This is the "SOUND" statement handler.
-The register number operand, which must be less than fourteen, is evaluated (521CH) and placed in register A. The data operand is evaluated (521CH) and bit 7 set, bit 6 reset to avoid altering the PSG auxiliary I/O port modes' The data operand is placed in register E and control transfers to the WRTPSG standard routine.
+This is the "`SOUND`" statement handler.
+The register number operand, which must be less than fourteen, is evaluated (521CH) and placed in register A. The data operand is evaluated (521CH) and bit 7 set, bit 6 reset to avoid altering the PSG auxiliary I/O port modes' The data operand is placed in register E and control transfers to the [WRTPSG](#wrtpsg) standard routine.

 <a name="73e4h"></a>

     Address...
 73E4H

-This is a single ASCII space used by the "PLAY" statement handler to replace a null string operand with a one character blank string.
+This is a single ASCII space used by the "`PLAY`" statement handler to replace a null string operand with a one character blank string.

 <a name="73e5h"></a><a name="play"></a>

     Address...
 73E5H

-This is the "PLAY" statement handler.
-The address of the "PLAY" command table at 752EH is placed in [MCLTAB](#mcltab) for the macro language parser and PRSCNT zeroed.
-The first string operand, which is obligatory, is evaluated (4C64H), its storage freed (67D0H) and its length and address placed in VCBA at bytes 2, 3 and 4.
-The channel's stack pointer is initialized to VCBA+33 and placed in VCBA at bytes 5 and 6' If further text is present in the statement this process is repeated for voices B and C until a maximum of three operands have been evaluated, after this a "Syntax error" is generated (4055H).
+This is the "`PLAY`" statement handler.
+The address of the "`PLAY`" command table at 752EH is placed in [MCLTAB](#mcltab) for the macro language parser and [PRSCNT](#prscnt) zeroed.
+The first string operand, which is obligatory, is evaluated (4C64H), its storage freed (67D0H) and its length and address placed in [VCBA](#vcba) at bytes 2, 3 and 4.
+The channel's stack pointer is initialized to [VCBA](#vcba)+33 and placed in [VCBA](#vcba) at bytes 5 and 6' If further text is present in the statement this process is repeated for voices B and C until a maximum of three operands have been evaluated, after this a "`Syntax error`" is generated (4055H).
 If there are less than three string operands present an end of queue mark (FFH) is placed in the queue (7507H) of each unused voice.
 Register A is then zeroed, to select voice A, and control drops into the play mainloop.

 <a name="744dh"></a>